 We also know that your rotator cuff provides subtle glides and slides off the ball joint on the socket to allow full shoulder movement.
 Plus, your shoulder blade (scapula) has a vital role as the main dynamically stable base plate that attaches your arm to your chest wall.

 Did you know that your arm only has one bony joint articulation where your collarbone (clavicle) attaches to the acromion (tip of the shoulder blade)?
-The rest of your attachments are muscular, which highlights the importance of retraining and strengthening of your shoulder muscles.
+The rest of your attachments are muscular, highlighting the importance of retraining and strengthening your shoulder muscles.

 Shoulder Bursitis Exercises

-In the early phase, you’ll most likely be unable to lift your arm or sleep comfortably fully.
+You’ll most likely be unable to lift your arm or sleep comfortably fully in the early phase.
 Pain relief is usually a very high priority for patients who are suffering from acute shoulder bursitis.